40 years of changing demographics

 These changes can be quantified from decennial Census counts, but mapping that data at the local (tract) level is challenging because tract boundaries and even tract numbers change on a decade-to-decade basis.
 But an important effort by researchers at Brown University to compile Census data from 1970 through 2010 and normalize it to 2010 tract boundaries -- the US2010 Project's Longitudinal Tract Data Base -- has made it far simpler to visualize and analyze the changes.

-For example, see the two maps featured in the New York Times video below at 1:40 in the clip.
-(They're also reproduced below the video.)
+For example, see the two maps (pictured below) featured in the New York Times video at 1:40 in the clip.
 Using common tract geography, they show where the white population has dramatically decreased throughout Bensonhurst.

 Without the "Longitudinal Tract Data Base" (LTDB) from Brown University's "US2010" project, mapping this data across several decades would have required allocating tract data from one census to another using local (block-level or even street-level) population counts and accounting for changes in tract numbering - not a trivial task.
 According to the LTDB documentation: